ziming/laravel-crisp-whatsapp/README.md

 Send WhatsApp Notifications with Crisp!

-This package is near stable but not 1.0 yet, as I'm still fine-tuning the API Design.

 ## Support me

-You can use my [referral link to sign up for Crisp & be a paid customer at the essential or plus plan.](https://crisp.chat/?track=KszsQ9SFo8)
+You can use my [referral link to sign up for Crisp.
+I get a small reward if you become a paid customer at the Essentials or Plus Plan.](https://crisp.chat/?track=KszsQ9SFo8)

-I highly recommend Crisp Chat if you are looking for a chat support SaaS for your business website.
+I highly recommend Crisp Chat if you are looking for a chat support SaaS for your website.
 As it charges a flat monthly fee instead of charging by per seat.
+It has a very nice UI, powerful bot builder & healthy plugins ecosystem as well.

-To use whatsapp for Crisp, you will need to subscribe at the essential or plus plan.
+To use Whatsapp for Crisp, you will need to subscribe at the Essential or Plus plan.

 ## Installation